tinkoh/tinkoh/README.md

 ## Hello!
 I'm Given ✌️

-I'm a web developer, designer, and dog enthusiast.
+I'm a software developer and dog enthusiast.

 I work with React, Vue, and Python, as well as whatever I'm learning at the moment.